NikitaS4/cppimagefilterbase/README.md

 Edge		# Highlights edges on the image

-Threshold	# Noizes smooth areas
+FancyThreshold	# Noizes smooth areas, based on fragmentations

+Threshold	# Like edge but non-convolutional

-FancyBlur	# Just for fun, it's bluf filter with bug (wrong kernel)
+FancyBlur	# Just for fun, it's blur filter with bug (wrong kernel)

 Overflow	# Sets blue component of each pixel to maximum

 How to use:
-1. Put image (*.png) nearby *.exe file
+1. Put image (*.png or *.jpg) nearby *.exe file
 2. Write configuration file
 3. Launch *.exe with 3 arguments: configuration file, image, output image name